ThomasCarroll/htqc/r_course/introToR_Day1.md

 Vectors.(1/13)
 ========================================================
-In **R** the most basic variable or data type is a Vector.
+In **R** the most basic variable or data type is a **vector**.
 A vector is an ordered collection of values.
-The x and y variable we have previously assigned is an example of a vector of length 1.
+The x and y variables we have previously assigned are examples of a vector of length 1.

 ```r